dwhiffing/fury/content/aar/pf/pf4/pf4_aj/body.md

 region.
-Indonesia is guarding its own sovereign territory throughout its vast archipelago arc, Singapore will share data but has no room for us, Malaysia is reluctantly granting the most limited of basing (2 planes only!), and the southern Philippines are a rebellious mess where nobody wants to deploy aircraft.
+Indonesia is guarding its own sovereign territory throughout its vast archipelago arc, Singapore will share data but has no room for us, Malaysia is reluctantly granting the most limited of basing (2 planes only\!), and the southern Philippines are a rebellious mess where nobody wants to deploy aircraft.
 Meanwhile, Vietnam glowers at us from across the South China Sea, and although they're not hostile, their masters the Soviets definitely are.
 Some of their aircraft are already in the region